cs4rl/guide/README.md

 # News

-## New Release on its way!
+## New release on its way!
 Library Infrastructures & Citizen Science (Feb 22)

 Section 2: Library Infrastructures & Citizen Science edited by Kirsty Wallis.